 Side Effects and Risks of Fenugreek

 Fenugreek is mostly safe for most people.
 Some may experience indigestion and diarrhea.
 Others may have a reduction when it comes to appetite.
 There could be effects with peripheral neuropathy and sciatic nerves.
 There can be some allergic reactions which is why you should always discuss anything with your physician first.

 It’s important that fenugreek doesn’t clash with any medications that you may be taking.
 The fiber can make your body less effective with absorbing your medications.
 It’s always better to be safe than sorry especially when it comes to your health.
 Don’t take chances.
 The doctor knows best!

-How is Fenugreek for Diabetes?
+Does Fenugreek Help Diabetes?
 Fenugreek can provide many benefits for you and especially for your diabetes and keeping your blood sugar down.
-To me, lowering your blood sugar by natural ways is the way to go so fenugreek is a part of my diet.
+For me, lowering your blood sugar by natural ways is the way to go so fenugreek is a part of my diet.
 Thank you for reading and I hope that you learned something.
-If you have any questions or comments, please leave them below!
-I would appreciate it too if you would pass this article on to others!